Content audits - where to start

 Keep these spreadsheet people at bay!
 Sort and count first.
 Think: how many apples are between the pears in the gift basket, and why is there no chocolate?

-- Counts the units in each group,
+- Count the units in each group,

-- Provides a high-level assessment per group,
+- Provide a high-level assessment per group,

-- Decides how each group is audited.
+- Decide how each group is audited.